 - Hematoma.
 When a severe brain injury occurs, a black and blue bruise may appear which may be caused by damaged blood vessels and the leakage of blood.
 When bleeding occurs within the brain, an acute subdural hematoma may occur, which can lead to coma or even death.

 There are many other brain injuries that can occur in car accidents including contusions, lacerations, and TBIs.
 If you suffered a brain injury in Atlanta in a crash that wasn’t your fault, you may be entitled to compensation for your damages.
-Find out more by calling the Law Offices of Shane Smith at 770-HURT-999 for a complimentary case consultation with a skilled brain injury lawyer today.
+Find out more by calling Shane Smith Law at 770-HURT-999 for a complimentary case consultation with a skilled brain injury lawyer today.